drivendataorg/overhead-geopose-challenge/README.md

 ## What's in This Repository

 This repository contains code from winning competitors in the [Overhead Geopose Challenge](https://www.drivendata.org/competitions/78/overhead-geopose-challenge/).
+Code for all winning solutions are open source under the MIT License.

 **Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**